flucoma/flucoma-for-pedagogues/flucoma-for-pedagogues.md

 ## Music-Forward Resources

 Because of the specificity of our target learner (a creative coding musician), we have always tried to keep our learning materials and examples musically oriented (as can be seen below).
 We aim to have the help files and example code make sound in a creative way.
-When possible we always offer test files and thought experiments that will feel familiar and relevant to our learner such as instrument samples, drum loops, synthesizer settings, measures of pitch and loudness, etc. We hope this not only explains an object and its interface, but also provides some copy-and-paste code to get started quickly, and generally gets the creative juices flowing while a user is engaging in the learning process.
+When possible we always offer test files and thought experiments that will feel familiar and relevant to our learner such as [instrument samples](https://learn.flucoma.org/reference/noveltyfeature/), [drum hits](https://learn.flucoma.org/reference/bufstats/#a-musical-example), [MIDI notes](https://learn.flucoma.org/reference/bufstats/#order-statistics), [synthesizer settings](https://learn.flucoma.org/learn/regression-neural-network/), [measures of frequency and loudness](https://learn.flucoma.org/learn/why-scale/#plotting-sound-slices-where-1-hz--1-db), etc. We hope this not only explains an object and its interface, but also provides some copy-and-paste code to get started quickly, and generally gets the creative juices flowing while a user is engaging in the learning process.

-## Active Learning

-Bringing their own corpus, datasets, synthesizers Using creativity as part of the assignments Cross-environment peer learning
-Problem Solving

 # Ecosystem of Learning Materials